meant-ion/TuringMod/README.md

 	- !isidore: posts a wikipedia link to Isidore of Seville, patron saint of the Internet, and the namesake of my bot

+	- !follow: reminder command to have people in chat to follow the channel.
+Set up as an automatic posting as well

+	- !title: returns the current title of the current stream to the chatroom

 	- !build: posts specs of my current computer build

 	- !attention: simple counting command for how many times I have lost my train of thought due to my ADHD